ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of tumor. To see other pages, use the menu.

 If treatment fails

 Although treatment is successful for the majority of children with a germ cell tumor, sometimes it is not.
-If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
-This diagnosis is stressful, and it may be difficult to discuss.
+If a child’s tumor cannot be cured or controlled, this is called advanced or terminal.
+This diagnosis is stressful, and advanced disease may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child .